 Chat to your celebrant about what are the legal bits of your ceremony and what are the things you have full control over.
 An industry expert like my good friend Lillian Lyon of Lyonheart Celebrations will guide you through the process and keep you fully informed of your rights and all the details you need to be on top of.

 A very important but un-publicised detail that affects you and your ceremony is that from March 9th 2018 all celebrants without exception must declare whether they are a “Marriage Celebrant” or “Religious Marriage Celebrant”.
 If a celebrant defines themselves as a “marriage celebrant” they by law cannot refuse your booking based on gender preference.
 Only a religious marriage celebrant can refuse a same sex couple based on their religious beliefs.
 All celebrants MUST by law display exactly the words “marriage celebrant” or “religious marriage celebrant” on all business material including business cards, advertising, online and social, letterheads and all correspondence.
 The terms “celebrant” or “civil celebrant” alone are no longer legally accepted.
 Same sex couples will be able to identify whether a celebrant supports marriage equality or not based on these definitions.
-Here’s more info about that: https://blog.jettyblue.com.au/2018/03/19/deadline-for-celebrants/
+Here’s more info about that: http://blog.jettyblue.com.au/2018/03/19/deadline-for-celebrants/

 Wardrobe